asattiraju13/nba-proj/README.md

 ### Progress

 - [x] Get data into MongoDB database
+- [ ] Design UI with React and MUI
 - [ ] Set up template queries for allowed plotting in Express w/ MongoDB
-- [ ] Design UI React and Chakra, set up template plots
-- [ ] Connect Front-end and Backend
+- [ ] Ensure proper connection of Frontend and Backend, plotting